MicrosoftDocs/nav-content/dynamics-nav-app/service-how-to-create-service-contracts-and-service-contract-quotes.md

 ---
-    title: How to Work with Service Contracts and Service Contract Quotes
+    title: How to Work with Service Contracts and Service Contract Quotes | Microsoft Docs
     description: You can create a service contract either manually or from a service contract quote.
 You can create a contract based on a service contract quote.
+    services: project-madeira
+    documentationcenter: ''
     author: bholtorf

-    ms.prod: "dynamics-nav-2017"
+    ms.service: dynamics365-financials
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na